fmExcense/compositeurdigital.github.io/en/panorama.md

 # 3D panorama

-Use this type of content to display a 360° view of a scene such as landscape or indoor view.
+Use this type of content to display a 360° view of a scene such as landscapes or interior views.

 ## Interaction in the Compositeur Digital